svetlilaloli/QA-Automation/readme.md

-# QA Automation Course at SoftUni Practice
+# QA Automation Course at SoftUni
+Task description
 ## 1. Unit testing and NUnit
 - Summator class Unit tests
 Task: Summator class has two methods: Sum and Average.
 The task is to create Unit tests for these methods.